projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

 -  Battery management
 -  Thermal management

-All critical functions depends on ACPI tables.
+All critical functions depend on ACPI tables.
-On an APL platform with Linux installed we can see these tables using:
+On an Apollo Lake platform with Linux installed, we can see these tables using:

 .. code-block:: console